Step by step, Africa inches toward 'historic' free trade zone

 In its first phase, the zone will eliminate customs duties on 90% of goods.

-Tariffs will be scrapped over a longer period on seven percent of "sensitive" goods - a potential means for a country to protect national sectors from foreign imports, say analysts.
-Tariffs on the remaining three percent of goods will remain in place.
+Tariffs will be scrapped over a longer period on seven per cent of "sensitive" goods -- a potential means for a country to protect national sectors from foreign imports, say analysts.
+Tariffs on the remaining 3% of goods will remain in place.

 At the Niamey meet, the AU is expected to choose the location of a secretariat, with Ghana and eSwatini (formerly Swaziland) among the names doing the rounds.